BlueDragonX/beaker_mongodb/README.rst

 To set this up in your own project so that beaker can find it, it must define a setuptools entry point in your setup.py file.
-If you install from the egg distribution, mongodb_beaker's setup.py SHOULD create a beaker.backend entry point.
+If you install from the egg distribution, beaker_mongodb's setup.py SHOULD create a beaker.backend entry point.
 If you need to tweak it/see how it's done or it just doesn't work and you need to define your own, mine looks like this::

     >>> entry_points="""
     ... [beaker.backends]
-    ... mongodb = mongodb_beaker:MongoDBNamespaceManager
+    ... mongodb = beaker_mongodb:MongoDBNamespaceManager
     ... """,